sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) CPU, RAM and Graphics card are connected through circuits and placed inside the Motherboard of the computer.

-b) CPU, RAM and Graphics card  are connected through circuits and placed inside the Motherboard of the computer.

-c) CPU, RAM and Graphics card are connected through circuits and placed inside the Motherboard of the computer.

-d) CPU, RAM and Graphics card are connected through circuits and placed inside the Motherboard of the computer.
+CPU, RAM and Graphics card are connected through circuits and placed inside the Motherboard of the computer.

 ---
 ---